Millwork shop drawing by BluEntCAD

 Let this reflect in your drafting drawing.

 Keep the space requirements in mind before you go out and buy that fancy hotel-style sink.
 The golden rule is to “measure twice, cut once.”
-Furthermore, leave some room for future installations.
+Furthermore, it leaves some room for future installations.
 This will come in handy whether you want to remodel your bathroom or renovate your whole home.

 Incoherent design elements

-You have to decide the purpose of the space and create a functional design instead of automatically going with the standard configuration.
+You must decide the space’s purpose and create a functional design instead of automatically choosing the standard configuration.

 For instance, you can install custom glass panels on the storage shelves of healthcare modular casework.
 This will allow nurses and doctors to find things they need quickly.
 In a space where swiftness is crucial, you can help save lives by reducing the time needed to find supplies.